Jaybro/pico_tree/README.md

 [![build-and-test](https://github.com/Jaybro/pico_tree/workflows/build-and-test/badge.svg)](https://github.com/Jaybro/pico_tree/actions?query=workflow%3Abuild-and-test)

-PicoTree is a small C++ header only library that provides several data structures that can be used for range searches and nearest neighbor searches.
+PicoTree is a small C++ header only library that provides a KdTree that can be used for range searches and nearest neighbor searches.

 See the comparison [benchmark](./docs/benchmark.md) between PicoTree and [nanoflann](https://github.com/jlblancoc/nanoflann) to get an impression of the performance provided by the [KdTree](https://en.wikipedia.org/wiki/K-d_tree) of this library.